-SQL Server Replication is a process of copying and distributing data and Database objects from one Database to another Database and synchronizing all the data between the Databases to maintain integrity and consistency of the data.
-The process can be set to synchronize data continuously in real-time or scheduled to run at the desired intervals.
-Mainly the SQL Server Replication is used to copy and reproduce data at the desired targets.
+SQL Server Replication is a process of copying and distributing data and Database objects from one Database to another Database and synchronizing all the data between the Databases to maintain the integrity and consistency of the data.
+The process can be set to synchronize data continuously in real time or scheduled to run at the desired intervals.
+Mainly SQL Server Replication is used to copy and reproduce data at the desired targets.
 Some of the SQL Server Replication techniques are listed below:

 SQL Server Replication Components

-Subscriber: This is a database instance that consumes the SQL Server Replication data from a publication.
-It is possible for the Subscriber to receive data from one or more publications and Publishers.
+- Subscriber: This is a database instance that consumes the SQL Server Replication data from a publication.
+The Subscriber can receive data from one or more publications and Publishers.